New York Red Bulls vs. Vancouver Whitecaps | Champions League QFs, 1st Leg

 New York Red Bulls

 After an offseason which saw the club’s captain (Dax McCarty) and sporting director (Ali Curtis) depart, the Red Bulls will be eager to finally shift the spotlight to the field for a game head coach Jesse Marsch called “our biggest match of the season.”
-But as early as Monday, Marsch also admitted his group is not top at fitness and that “in many ways we don’t feel totally prepared.”
+But as early as Monday, Marsch also admitted his group is not top at fitness and that “in many ways, we don’t feel totally prepared.”

 - Suspended: None

 - Injury Report: MF Mike Grella (arthroscopic left knee surgery on Jan.
 30), DF Justin Bilyeu (broken metacarpal bone in his hand) and MF Alex Muyl (facial fractures Feb.
-3 vs. Revolution) are all available for the match according to the club.
+3 vs. Revolution) are all available for the match, according to the club.
 Fullback Connor Lade (recovery from torn right ACL) and center back Gideon Baah (recovery from broken right tibia) haven’t appeared in preseason.

 - Desert Diamond Cup: Five players are with an RBNY reserve team at a preseason tournament in Arizona— FW Brandon Allen, MF Arun Basuljevic, GK Rafael Diaz, GK Evan Louro, DF Hassan Ndam

-Projected starting XI (4-2-2-2): Luis Robles — Kemar Lawrence, Aaron Long, Aurelien Collin, Sal Zizzo — Felipe, Sean Davis — Daniel Royer, Sacha Kljestan — Gonzalo Veron, Bradley Wright-Phillips
+Projected starting XI (4-2-2-2): Luis Robles — Sal Zizzo, Aurelien Collin, Aaron Long, Kemar Lawrence — Felipe, Sean Davis — Sacha Kljestan, Daniel Royer — Bradley Wright-Phillips, Gonzalo Veron

 Notes: With Damien Perrinelle only re-signing on Jan.
-25 and arriving late in preseason camp (he is yet to appear in a match), reigning USL Defender of the Year Aaron Long has claimed the center back position during preseason and Marsch predicts the 24-year-old will “emerge this year as a regular starter” ...
+25 and arriving late in preseason camp (he is yet to appear in a match), reigning USL Defender of the Year Aaron Long has claimed the center back position during preseason, and Marsch predicts the 24-year-old will “emerge this year as a regular starter” ...
 Justin Bilyeu has seen the bulk of minutes at left back during preseason, but Jamaican international Kemar Lawrence is back and available after playing for the Reggae Boyz in a friendly on Feb.
 16 in Houston.

 Vancouver Whitecaps

 Consistent scoring was the Whitecaps’ most glaring issue last year and they looked to have addressed it by signing three-time MLS All-Star Fredy Montero.
-But the Colombian forward, who only just joined the club on February 15, was confirmed not to be traveling to New York as he seeks to build his fitness for Leg 2 on March 2.
+But the Colombian forward, who only just joined the club on February 15, was confirmed not to be traveling to the East Coast as he seeks to build his fitness for Leg 2 on March 2.
 Montero's last competitive action came in October 2016.

 - Suspended: None